Operation Saluting October: Lomba River battles, September—October

 47 and 59 Brigades reached the Lomba River on August 28.
 At this phase, 47 Brigade began to advance westwards around the source of the river to establish a bridgehead on its southern banks.
 Meanwhile, 59 Brigade and 21 Brigade were to join forces in the FAPLA centre and establish their own crossing site.
 59 Brigade began moving eastwards to link up with 21 Brigade accordingly.
 16 Brigade advanced further eastwards and did not attempt a river crossing.
 Its objective may have been to keep FALA occupied in the east and prevent it from interfering with the river crossings.

-These series of movements around the Lomba left the four brigades isolated and at high risk of being individually engaged and destroyed by the (otherwise severely outnumbered) South African blocking force.
-Their inability to reinforce each other on short notice was further aggravated by the topography around the Lomba, which consisted of tributaries and largely impassable swampy terrain.
+The FAPLA general staff possibly intended to envelope the main body of the defending FALA and South African force at the Lomba between 47 Brigade's bridgehead to the west, and 21 Brigade's bridgehead to the east.
+If both bridgeheads were successful and the brigades were able to quickly advance south of the Lomba, the defenders would be caught in a pincer, as withdrawal to their immediate south was difficult due to marshy terrain.
+However, these series of movements around the Lomba also left the four brigades isolated and at high risk of being individually engaged and destroyed by the (otherwise severely outnumbered) South African blocking force.
+Their inability to reinforce each other on short notice was further aggravated by the topography around the Lomba, which consisted of tributaries and largely impassable swampland.
 The topography also hampered tactical coordination within the brigades, resulting in FAPLA infantry often becoming separated from their attached armour.
 FALA insurgents frequently took advantage of this to isolate and ambush the FAPLA tanks.

 The 61 Mechanised Battalion Group subsequently defeated the four leading FAPLA brigades in a series of piecemeal actions throughout September 1987.
 On September 9, 61 Mechanised repelled an initial crossing attempt by 21 Brigade.
 On September 13, it thwarted 47 Brigade's attempts to establish a bridgehead on the Lomba's southern bank, destroying all its bridging equipment.
+This prompted 47 Brigade to withdraw a short distance from the river and establish defensive works, from which it made no attempt to advance for weeks.
 On September 16, a second crossing attempt by 21 Brigade ended in failure.
 Directed by artillery observers, the South African G5s inflicted heavy casualties on the 21 Brigade troops as they massed on the northern riverbank.
 Having belatedly realised the disadvantage of conducting separate crossings, the FAPLA general staff ordered 47 Brigade to abandon its initial objective and link up with 59 Brigade.
 The brigade's officers initially protested that they lacked sufficient fuel and supplies to continue advancing, but were overruled by the general staff.
 According to Soviet Lieutenant Colonel Igor Anatoliyevich Zhdarkin, due to the numerous unplanned engagements with 61 Mechanised, 47 Brigade was also critically short of ammunition.
 It was beginning to run low on fuel and rations as well.
 The brigade had taken heavy losses at this point, including 270 dead, 200 wounded, and the loss of two tanks.